The Break-Up Email That Reopened a Dead Deal

 Three weeks.
 Four “let’s talk next week.”
 Zero decisions.

-I was chasing a prospect — I’ll call them Jubatus — for three weeks.
+I was chasing a prospect for three weeks.
 Every touch got a warm response.
 They liked what I was building.
 They were “definitely interested.”
-But every time we got close to moving forward, something came up.
+But something always came up.
 Another week passed.
 Then another.

 The Score Told Me to Stop